How would a guaranteed annual income work in Canada?

 She said that unlike provincial welfare programs a GAI model would be available to both the working poor as well as people on assistance.

 “If you’re working a minimum wage at $11 an hour or whatever it is in your province you would come in well below the limit and you would receive supplementation under this scheme,” Forget said.
 “It creates a work incentive to ensure that people who work are always better off than if they didn’t work.”

 Has the plan been implemented anywhere?

-Forget conducted research on the idea, in a program called Mincome, that took place between 1974 and 1978 in Dauphin, Man., and Winnipeg that provided a guaranteed minimum income for all its residents.
+Forget conducted research on the idea, a program called Mincome, that took place between 1974 and 1978 in Dauphin, Man., and Winnipeg that provided a guaranteed minimum income for some of its residents.
 She said the benefits of a GAI include lower poverty rates, less hospital visits and increased high school completion rates.

 “One of the real bonuses is it attempts to take away a lot of the behavioural constraints of existing welfare programs,” she said.
 “So people aren’t quite so focused on who they should live with, or how many nights a month your [partner] might be spending with you, or whether or not you are looking hard enough for a job.”

 However, a 2015 report from the Fraser Institute suggested while the idea is appealing, it would not work in Canada.
 It suggested one of the biggest hurdles would be getting all levels of government on board with a single program instead of the number of social assistance programs that exist today.